froala/ember-froalacharts/README.md

 dataSource=dataSource events=events}}
 ```

-## Usage and integration of FusionTime
+## Usage and integration of FroalaTime

-From `froalacharts@3.13.3-sr.1` and `ember-froalacharts@2.0.0`, You can visualize timeseries data easily with vue.
+From `froalacharts@1.0.4` and `ember-froalacharts@2.0.0`, You can visualize timeseries data easily with vue.

-Learn more about FusionTime [here](https://www.froalacharts.com/fusiontime).
+Learn more about FroalaTime [here](https://www.fusioncharts.com/fusiontime).

-import `FusionTime` library to your `ember-cli-build.js` build file:
+import `FroalaTime` library to your `ember-cli-build.js` build file:

 ```javascript
 /* eslint-env node */